Cnoc Freiceadain Long Cairns

 The north cairn is rather unimpressive at first glance, though the rounded mound at the southern end is very clear to see.
 It takes a bit of imagination to follow the course of this cairn northwards towards the coast.

 The south cairn, by contrast, is very striking.
-Depressions where inner burial chambers stood are very obvious to see, and at 71 metres in length (roughly 220 feet) it is one of the longest cairns of its type.
+Depressions show the location of inner burial chambers, and at 71 metres in length (roughly 220 feet) it is one of the longest cairns of its type.
 There are horned forecourt areas at both ends.

 There is a suggestion that there were originally three round cairns, and these were later elongated to create the shapes we see today, with two round cairns incorporated in the south cairn, and one in the north cairn.